jcboyer/Zenfolio_API_Download/README.md

 # Zenfolio_API_Download
 With strong help from Grok.
-Retreives jpg and mp3 files.
+Retrieves jpg and mp3 files.
 Can be changed to includes RAW.
 It can be ran multiple times as the code checks for the presence of objects already downloaded.